-DEEP TIME has therefore been designed for each citizen.
-We will recurrently recall this analogy, this parallelism between the exploration orchestrated for the months of March and April 2021, and this relationship to the health crisis experienced with difficulties.
-Giving meaning to our missions also allows us to be more in tune with the contemporary world.
-In a global and applied way, this work is directly connected with several current social and health situations, but they are also forces of anticipation of the near future.
+It is therefore for each citizen that DEEP TIME has been designed.
+In a global and applied manner, this work is directly connected with several current social and health situations, but they are also forces of anticipation of the near future.

 Some avenues related to the usefulness of DEEP TIME

 - Lunar bases (possible from 2024), then on other extra-terrestrial territories with the installation of autonomous and potentially isolated human groups.

 - Anticipation of missions during long space trips.

 The conquest of space takes a new turn during this century, enabled by new technologies and rising figures.
 From the Moon to Mars, by targeting other stellar objects, such as Ceres, humans will face new perceptions of time.

 - Life in a confined environment at the heart of long missions: submarines, immersive missions.

 - Lessons learned from action in a situation of total loss of reference points (disorientation pushed to the extreme, confinement).

 Since the mid-2000s, the global geopolitical and geostrategic balance has undergone many changes.
 The non-uniform multipolar world suggests new geostrategic, even military (RMA) adaptations, which can be consulted in the White Papers.

 - The search for better working conditions for miners, tunnel boring machines, and people working on their tasks for long hours underground.